DataDog/datadog-agent/docs/public/how-to/go/add-module.md

     ```

-4. Create the `module.yml` file next to `go.mod` with this content:
+4. Udpate the `modules.yml` file at the root of the repository with this content:

     ```yaml
+    path/to/mymodule:
         independent: true
         should_tag: false
         targets:
         - .
     ```

     - `independent`: Should it be importable as an independent module?